dweepcan/SE350/manual_code/Context_Switching_UART/README.txt

 20440417			ikazeran  	  	Kazerani, Iman
 20519031			zy9wang  	  	Wang, Zhaoyang

-All source code is in the src folder.
+All source code is in the Context_Switchint_UART/src folder.
-Project file is in root.
+Project root is Context_Switchint_UART.
+We included all of the given code as a just in case, not only our project files.
-Documentation.pdf contains our brief documentation comments at this time.
+Documentation.pdf in the project root contains our brief documentation comments at this time.
 Will be expanded as we go.